Step-by-Step rpact Tutorial

 Screenshot of power and average expected sample size for an O’Brien-Fleming design with 3 looks in the Shiny app.

-If you click on the “Plot” tab and select the Sample Size graph [6], and set the max sample size (nMax) to 50, you see that depending on the true effect size, there is a decent probability of stopping early (blue line) compared to at the final look (green line).
-Furthermore, the larger the effect size, the lower the Average sample size will be (red line).
+If you click on the “Plot” tab and select the Sample Size graph [6], and set the max sample size (nMax) to 50, you see that depending on the true effect size, there is a decent probability of stopping early (green line) compared to at the final look (red line).
+Furthermore, the larger the effect size, the lower the Average sample size will be (blue line).

 After this general introduction to the benefits of group sequential designs to efficiently design well powered studies, we will look at more concrete examples of how to perform an a-priori power analysis for sequential designs.